mwess/GreedyFHist/docs/source/index.rst

     @article{wess2024spatial,
-      title={Spatial Integration of Multi-Omics Data using the novel Multi-Omics Imaging Integration Toolset}, author={Wess, Maximilian and Andersen, Maria K and Midtbust, Elise and Guillem, Juan Carlos Cabellos and Viset, Trond and St{\o}rkersen, {\O}ystein and Krossa, Sebastian and Rye, Morten Beck and Tessem, May-Britt}, journal={bioRxiv},
+      title={Spatial Integration of Multi-Omics Data using the novel Multi-Omics Imaging Integration Toolset}, author={Wess, Maximilian and Andersen, Maria K and Midtbust, Elise and Guillem, Juan Carlos Cabellos and Viset, Trond and St#00F8rkersen, #00D8ystein and Krossa, Sebastian and Rye, Morten Beck and Tessem, May-Britt}, journal={bioRxiv},
       pages={2024--06},
       year={2024},